decert-me/rareskills-solana-course/src/en/chapter_16.md

 We’ve only looked at initializing storage in this tutorial, in the upcoming ones we will study reading, writing, and deleting storage.
 There will be plenty of opportunities to get an intuitive grasp for what all the code we looked at today does.

-**Exercise:** modify MyStorage to hold x and y as if it were a cartesian coordinate.
-This means adding y to the MyStorage struct and changing them from u64 to i64.
-You will not need to modify other parts of the code because size_of will recalculate the size for you.
+**Exercise:** modify `MyStorage` to hold `x` and `y` as if it were a cartesian coordinate.
+This means adding `y` to the `MyStorage` struct and changing them from `u64` to `i64`.
+You will not need to modify other parts of the code because `size_of` will recalculate the size for you.
 Be sure to reset the validator so that the original storage account gets erased and you aren’t blocked from initializing the account again.

 ## Learn more with RareSkills